-The Company did not have any uncertain tax positions during the nine months ended September 30, 2022 or during the years ended December 31, 2021.
+The Company did not have any uncertain tax positions during the years ended December 31, 2022, 2021 and 2020.

 The Company files tax returns as prescribed by the tax laws of the jurisdictions in which it operates.
 In the normal course of business, the Company is subject to examination by the respective jurisdictions, where applicable.
 The statute of limitations for the tax returns varies by jurisdictions.